Best Carry-On Luggage 2023

 Best Carry-On Luggage

-If you’re looking for hard-sided luggage, Minima Carry-On is a top pick.
+If you’re looking for hardside luggage, Minima carry-on is a top pick.
 The modern suitcase features spinner wheels, so it’s easy to transport and comes in a range of colors.
 The aerospace-grade polycarbonate shell is so durable, Minima will hold up for years to come.
+This is the perfect spinner luggage for all travelers, including new travelers, flight attendants and business travelers.
 The CHESTER Minima Carry-on features include:

 - Capacity: 38L